 How Much Time Do You Get to Impress Employer?

-You must stand out from the crowd and writing a good resume is the very first opportunity to do so.
-Recruiters don’t have time to read all the resumes througly.
+You must stand out from the crowd and write a good resume is the very first opportunity to do so.
+Recruiters don’t have time to read all the resumes thoroughly.
 Your resume will be quickly scanned within 20 to 30 seconds.
 Yes, you get hardly 20 to 30 seconds to persuade your employer to take the decision if to call you for an interview.